-Size of Trust Needed.
-Since Supplemental Needs Trusts are not providing primary support for a disabled individual, the amount of disbursement and, therefore, size of the trust is not as large as might be envisioned for a full support trust.
-Such trust, if managed by an individual trustee, may be well less than \$100,000.00, since the earnings alone may be sufficient to provide the special benefits appropriate for the beneficiary.
+- Size of Trust Needed.
+Since Supplemental Needs Trusts are not providing primary • support for a disabled individual (because government benefits are doing so), the amount of disbursement and, therefore, size of the trust is not as large as might be envisioned for a full support trust.
+Such trust, if managed by an individual trustee, may be well less than \$100,000.00, since the earnings alone may be sufficient to supplement the beneficiary's public benefits.
 If more recreational activities or other services are desired by the creator of the trust, then of course there is no limit to the actual size the trust could be.
 However, most families do not wish to create a larger trust than is actually necessary to benefit the disabled child unless that child is their only child.
 There would be nothing wrong with consuming the trust and, if one was able to artfully calculate the life expectancy of the beneficiary then, ideally, upon the death of the beneficiary, the trust would have been fully consumed.
-As a practical matter, such calculations are unrealistic since some disabled individuals may live close to a full or normal life expectancy, and others may suffer a rather untimely death unanticipated by all involved in the planning process.

-• As an additional practical matter, if a corporate trustee is preferred then the client's ability, or lack thereof, to provide a Supplemental Needs Trust of at least \$250,000.00 may determine whether or not a corporate trustee can be selected.
+As a practical matter, such calculations are unrealistic since some disabled individuals may live close to a full or normal life expectancy, and others may suffer an untimely death unanticipated by all involved in the planning process. - As an additional practical matter, if a corporate trustee is preferred then the annual administration fees must be considered.
+Will a corporate trustee require a certain trust corpus before they'll accept the role as trustee?
+A survey of local trustee fee schedules reveals no minimum size requirement; but there are annual fees calculated as a percentage of the trust assets ranging from .65% to 1.5% with annual minimums from \$4,000 to \$7,000 (paid monthly) to serve as trustee of a special needs trust.
+When compared to a standard trust's typical fee schedule, usually calculated as a percentage of trust assets annually (starting at .65%) if a corporate trustee is desired, the trust needs to be of a certain size to tolerate the fee schedule plus other administration costs (i.e. tax return preparation, accounting services and the The client's ability, or lack thereof, to provide a Supplemental Needs like).
+Trust of at least \$250,000.00 to \$450,000.00 may determine whether or not a corporate trustee can be selected.
 This raises the whole issue of the safety of selecting natural persons as trustees versus corporate trustees, and the accompanying risk of embezzlement, foolish investments, etc. Greater protection for the beneficiary, often desired by the parents, may encourage the creation of a trust of adequate size to attract the interest of a corporate trustee.
 There are some non-profit charitable organizations that will serve as trustees of much smaller trusts, however, and using one may be a viable option for the client.
-Younger parents often have been unsuccessful in accumulating sufficient assets with which to fund the SNT and often rely upon life insurance to provide the cash

-(upon the death of a parent) to fund the SNT, either in their Will or in a revocable trust.
+Younger parents often have been unsuccessful in accumulating sufficient assets with which to fund the SNT and often rely upon life insurance to provide the cash (upon the death of a parent) to fund the SNT, either in their Will or in a revocable trust.
 However, the life insurance policy will only be of use if it is maintained throughout the lifetime of the insured parent and it remains in force at death.
 This may mean the client is required to purchase whole life insurance of some form, and have sufficient income/assets with which to maintain the premiums.